ROCm/rocBLAS/docs/source/install.rst

 Install one-liners cmake: \* Ubuntu: ``sudo apt install cmake-qt-gui``
 \* Fedora: ``sudo dnf install cmake-gui``

-Python 2.7
+Python
-**********
+******

 By default both python2 and python3 are on Ubuntu.
-You can check the installation with ``python -V``.
 Python is used in Tensile, and Tensile is part of rocBLAS.
-To build rocBLAS the default version of Python must be Python 2.7, not Python 3.
+To build rocBLAS both Python 2.7 and Python 3 are needed.

 Python-yaml
 ***********